 The feared impact on oil producing countries

-However, it’s not just the petrol stations who are suffering.
+However, it’s not just the petrol stations that are suffering.
 Back at the source, smaller countries that rely on producing oil for their economy are really feeling the impact.
-Not only are they contending with the health implications of Covid 19 and the devastating impact it is having on all kinds of business, they have seen their main source of income nosedive.
+Not only are they contending with the health implications of Covid 19 and the devastating impact it is having on all kinds of businesses, but they have also seen their main source of income nosedive.